 John 8:29 “And He that sent me is with me: the Father hath not left me alone; for I do always those things that please Him.”

 Just in case you haven’t seen the cats with bells, you can find one example here: Cats Ring Bells.
-If you like other articles that are heavy with scripture and easy to skim for quick info, try 7 Ways to Walk in Victory here.
+Like other articles that are heavy with scripture and easy to skim for quick info?
+Try 7 Ways to Walk in Victory.
+Please sign up to receive my blog in your email in-box.
+You can find that at the upper right of your screen (or at the bottom on a phone).
+Also, check out my YouTube Channel where I read the blogs out loud.
+I also have a playlist of hymns from my church.

-If you like the idea of “God’s Like Button” and would like to use it in PowerPoint form for a Bible study or youth lesson, check out my video lesson here (4th one down): Free Bible Lessons For Teens.
+Like to use this lesson in PowerPoint form for a Bible study or youth lesson?
+Check out my video lesson here (4th one down): Free Bible Lessons For Teens.
 Of course, you can email me for the PowerPoint itself and I will be happy to send it.